ubcwomenscentre/wcwebsite/content/blog/clubsday.md

 [Text on page for screen readers](/accessibleclubsday2020.txt)

 ### get involved with us!!
-Missed out on visit us on Imagine Day?
+Missed out on visiting us on Imagine Day?
 Meet us on Clubs day!!

 ### where?
 Online!
 This event is hosted on CampusBase and zoom, and you’ll find many clubs at the event!
 The video conferencing rooms will be active from 2:00pm-6:00pm PST and from 8:00-10:00 PM PST on Wednesday, September 23rd and accessible through a link on [CampusBase](http://cglink.me/v140).